thomaswolff/ddd/README.md

 # DDD

-Repo for testing out ideas related to Domain Driven Design
+Repo for exploring ideas related to Domain Driven Design

 ## Domain that I'm modelling